Nwakakukaks/nwakakukaks/README.md

 ```

 I would love to be on your team.
-Not because I need employment - I clearly have a thriving career in working for free - but because together we could build something so groundbreaking that we'd both forget to invoice for it.
+Not because I need employment - I clearly have a thriving career working for free - but because together we could build something so groundbreaking that we'd both forget to invoice for it.

 ## 💻 Tech Stack